 The Foundation considers all monies in banks and highly liquid investments with maturities of three months or less from the date of purchase to be cash and cash equivalents.
 The carrying values of any cash and cash equivalents are deemed to approximate their fair values because of the short maturities of those financial instruments.
-The Foundation had no cash equivalents as at December 31, 2014 and 2013.
+The Foundation had no cash equivalents for the years ended December 31, 2015 and 2014.